-In June 2012 BioDiem acquired a licence for a hepatitis vaccine technology from the University of Canberra which is to be developed for the treatment of hepatitis D.
+In June 2012, BioDiem acquired a licence for a hepatitis vaccine technology from the University of Canberra which is to be developed for the treatment of hepatitis D. Research work progressed at the University of Canberra and new patents were filed for the technology.
+Initial commercial discussions have been undertaken with a view to develop technology further with external funding for outlicence.